 The determination by the Remarketing Agent of the rate or rates of interest to be borne by the Remarketed Bonds will be conclusive and binding on the holders of the Remarketed Bonds, the District, the Paying Agent/Registrar and the Tender Agent.
 Failure by the Paying Agent/Registrar to give notice to the Bondholders, or any defect therein, will not affect the interest rate borne by the Remarketed Bonds or the rights of the owners thereof.
-In the event that the Remarketing Agent fails to determine the new interest rate or rates for any reason, the then-effective Initial Rate or Term Rate (as applicable) will continue to be such rate or rates in effect for any subsequent Interest Rate Period.
-In no event will the interest rate borne by any Bonds, including the Remarketed Bonds, exceed the "Highest Rate", which (as provided in the Order) is the lesser of % and the maximum net effective interest rate permitted under Chapter 1204, Texas Government Code, as amended.
+In no event will the interest rate borne by any Bonds, including the Remarketed Bonds, exceed the "Highest Rate", which (as provided in the Order) is the lesser of 8.00% and the maximum net effective interest rate permitted under Chapter 1204, Texas Government Code, as amended.